dkluis/TVMaze-Management/README.md

 * **Shows:**
 	* Track all shows available everywhere in the world
-		* Automatically "Skip" shows based on rules
+		* Automatically "Skip" shows based on rules for
 			* Language,
 			* Network,
 			* Runtime,